Example ContractsClausesCalifornia Certified Access Specialist Inspection

 California Certified Access Specialist Inspection contract clause examples

 Certified Access Specialist.
-For purposes of Section 1938 of the California Civil Code, Landlord hereby discloses to Tenant, and Tenant hereby acknowledges, that the Premises have not undergone inspection by a Certified Access Specialist (CASp).
-As required by Section 1938(e) of the California Civil Code, Landlord hereby states as follows: "A Certified Access Specialist (CASp) can inspect the subject premises and determine whether the subject premises comply with all of the applicable construction-related accessibility standards under state law.
-Although state law does not require a CASp inspection of the subject premises, the commercial property owner or lessor may not prohibit the lessee or tenant from obtaining a CASp inspection of the subject premises for the occupancy or potential occupancy of the lessee or tenant, if requested by the lessee or tenant.
-The parties shall mutually agree on the arrangements for the time and manner of the CASp inspection, the payment of the fee for the CASp inspection, and the cost of making any repairs necessary to correct violations of construction-related accessibility standards within the premises."
-In furtherance of the foregoing, Landlord and Tenant hereby agree as follows: # any CASp inspection requested by Tenant shall be conducted, at Tenant's sole cost and expense, by a CASp designated by Landlord, subject to Landlord's reasonable rules and requirements; # Tenant, at its sole cost and expense, shall be responsible for making any improvements or repairs within the Premises to correct violations of construction-related accessibility standards; and # if anything done by or for Tenant in its use or occupancy of the Premises shall require any improvements or repairs to the Building or Project (outside the Premises) to correct violations of construction-related accessibility standards, then Tenant shall reimburse Landlord upon demand, as Additional Rent, for the cost to Landlord of performing such improvements or repairs.
+For purposes of Section 1938 of the California Civil Code, hereby discloses to , and hereby acknowledges, that the Premises have not undergone inspection by a Certified Access Specialists (CASp).
+As required by Section 1938(e) of the California Civil Code, hereby states as follows: “A Certified Access Specialist (CASp) can inspect the subject premises and determine whether the subject premises comply with all of the applicable construction-related accessibility standards under state law.
+Although state law does not require a CASp inspection of the subject premises, the commercial property owner or lessor may not prohibit the lessee or from obtaining a CASp inspection of the subject premises for the occupancy or potential occupancy of the lessee or , if requested by the lessee or .
+The parties shall mutually agree on the arrangements for the time and manner of the CASp inspection, the payment of the fee for the CASp inspection, and the cost of making any repairs necessary to correct violations of construction-related accessibility standards within the premises.”
+In furtherance of the foregoing, and hereby agree as follows: # any CASp inspection requested by shall be conducted, at ’s sole cost and expense, by a CASp designated by , subject to ’s reasonable rules and requirements; # , at is sole cost and expense, shall be responsible for making any improvements or repairs within the Premises to correct violations of construction-related accessibility standards; and # if anything done by or for in its use or occupancy of the Premises shall require any improvements or repairs to the Building or Project (outside the Premises) to correct violations of construction-related accessibility standards, then shall reimburse upon demand, as Additional Rent, for the cost to of performing such improvements or repairs.

 Next results